blues/app-accelerators/88-reefer-trailer-cold-chain-door-event-monitor/README.md

 This project is a [loss prevention](https://blues.com/loss-prevention/) reference design that keeps continuous watch over refrigerated (**reefer**) trailers — catching temperature excursions before a load is spoiled and logging every door event before a pallet walks out the back.
 Two DS18B20 temperature probes and a magnetic door reed switch feed a Blues Notecarrier CX, which packages sensor events and hands them to a Notecard for [Skylo](https://www.skylo.tech/resources/geographical-coverage) for multi-network delivery: cellular when a tower is in range, Skylo satellite when it isn't.

-**What you'll have when you're done:** a weatherproof, trailer-powered monitor that samples cargo temperature every minute, queues each sample locally for Notehub delivery on the next outbound session (`trailer_log_cell.qo`, arriving in Notehub in batches, default once per hour), fires an alert on the next sample cycle (up to ~60 seconds after the event, plus network-establishment time) when a door opens or a temperature threshold is breached, and ships hourly compliance summaries to Notehub over cellular or WiFi.
-Per-sample logs and hourly summaries use non-NTN-compatible Notefiles; the Notecard discards their queued Notes when connecting via NTN, so they never consume the bundled satellite data budget.
+**What you'll have when you're done:** a weatherproof, trailer-powered monitor that samples cargo temperature every minute, queues each sample locally for Notehub delivery on the next outbound session (arriving in the cloud/Notehub in batches, default once per hour), fires an alert on the next sample cycle (up to ~60 seconds after the event, plus network-establishment time) when a door opens or a temperature threshold is breached, and ships hourly compliance summaries to Notehub over cellular or WiFi.
+Per-sample logs and hourly summaries use cellular/WiFi-only Notefiles; the Notecard discards their queued Notes when connecting via NTN, so they never consume the bundled satellite data budget.
 On periodic hub sessions over NTN — which occur when terrestrial coverage is unavailable — only pending alert Notes carry payload data over the satellite link.

 **Energy footprint:** steady-state draw from a 12 V trailer supply is roughly 30–60 mAh per 24 h (dominated by one hourly cellular session of ~15–45 seconds at ~250 mA average).
 NTN satellite sessions consume more per event due to longer link establishment, but alert-only delivery over satellite keeps the 10 KB data budget intact.
 Commissioning validates actual consumption with [Blues Mojo](https://shop.blues.com/products/mojo?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link).
 See [§9](#9-validation-and-testing).